glycerine/gossainterpdemo/README.md

 extracted/coalesced from tardisgo sources [1] for learning purposes -- by

-Elliott Stoneham
-Jason E. Aten
+Elliott Stoneham and Jason E. Aten

 [1] https://github.com/tardisgo/tardisgo